sychan/kb_sdk_docs/source/tutorial/setup.rst

         } FilterContigsMaxParams;
     };

 Now let's look at the outputs.
-In the example module, the following ``typedef`` lines define the outputs:
+In the ContigFilter module, the following ``typedef`` lines define the outputs:

 .. code-block:: cpp